LGBTQ rights in Australia: Blood donation

+Since April 20 2026, gay and bisexual men who are monogamous as a condition can donate blood within Australia without any deferral period.
+Since July 14, 2025 gay and bisexual men within Australia can donate plasma without any deferral period.
 Policies concerning blood and plasma donation have evolved over time for men who have had sex with men (MSM).
 A long-standing twelve-month sexual activity deferral period for male homosexual activity was instituted by Australian Red Cross Lifeblood (the nation's sole blood supply and donation organisation) in 2000.
 The policy was subject to a challenge in the Tasmanian Anti-Discrimination Tribunal in 2005, which was dismissed by the tribunal in 2009.
 The Victorian Government called on the federal government to remove the twelve-month MSM donation ban in 2016.
 In April 2020 the Therapeutic Goods Administration (TGA) announced it would revise the deferral period for MSM's down to three months.
 The revision required approval of the federal, state and territory governments before going into effect in February 2021.

 In June 2025, Lifeblood removed most sexual activity wait times for plasma donations, with the changes going into effect from 14 July 2025.
 In addition, the TGA has approved a Lifeblood submission to remove gender-based sexual activity rules with respect to blood donation, meaning that all donors will be given the same questions about sexual activity, regardless of gender or sexuality, once the changes come into effect in mid-to-late 2026.
 Under these changes, people in a sexual relationship of six months or more with a single partner will be able to donate blood and people with new or multiple partners will be able to donate if they have not had anal sex in the past three months.